RMS Cedric: World War I

-At the start of the World War I, the Cedric was one of the ships which were quickly requisitioned and converted into auxiliary cruisers, along with Celtic, Teutonic and Oceanic.
-All were assigned to the Tenth Cruiser Squadron and tasked with patrolling between Shetland and Norway.
-Within this set, Cedric was assigned from November 1914 to patrol A, alongside Teutonic.
+At the start of the World War I, Cedric was one of the ships that were requisitioned and converted into armed merchant cruisers, along with Celtic, Teutonic and Oceanic.
+All were assigned to the 10th Cruiser Squadron and sent to patrol between Shetland and Norway.
+Cedric was assigned from November 1914 to patrol A, along with Teutonic.

-Nevertheless, Cedric's size made her a poor cruiser, and she was converted in 1916 into a troop transport, a function more suited to her size.
-She first transported troops from Egypt and Palestine, then from United States after their entry into the war.
-From 20 April 1917 to 18 March 1919, she served under the Liner Requisition Scheme and transported, in addition to troops, fuel oil for Royal Navy ships.
+Cedric's size made her a poor cruiser.
+In 1916, she was converted into a troop transport, a task more suited to her size.
+She first transported troops from Egypt and Palestine, then from the United States after their entry into the war.
+From 20 April 1917 to 18 March 1919, she served under the Liner Requisition Scheme and transported fuel oil for Royal Navy ships in addition to troops.

 On 1 July 1917, Cedric collided with and sank the French schooner Yvonne-Odette with the latter losing 24 of her crew.
 On 29 January 1918, Cedric collided with and sank the Canadian Pacific ship Montreal off Morecambe Bay.
 Montreal was taken in tow, but she sank the next day 14 mi from the Mersey Bar lightvessel.
 On 24 July 1919, while the ship was docked in New York, a fire broke out in her No. 6 hold, prompting the intervention of city firefighters who found themselves trapped with crew members.
 Other teams of police and firefighters were needed to save the victims and bring the blaze under control, while the damage was estimated at $25,000.